 iGaming employee picks up 500+ bags of rubbish in his neighbourhood in six months

-We interview Glen Smith, an iGaming employee at Betsson Group who is from the UK and has been living in Malta for the last 4.5 years.
-He works on the production of iGaming TV commercials, as a concept developer, scriptwriter and producer.
+We interview Glen Smith, formerly an employee at Betsson Group who is from the UK and has been living in Malta for the last 4.5 years.
+With his long background in advertising, Glen worked at Betsson with the production of iGaming TV commercials, as a concept developer, scriptwriter and producer.
 He has been actively cleaning up the Bahar ic-Caghaq area, going out to pick up rubbish every 2-3 days.

 Why did you start doing cleanups?
 How did you get into it?